DaveVaishnavi/Stockify/README.md

 # Future scopes

-•	We can include other tradable entities like options, futures, bonds, and even IPOs ( primary market ).
+•	We can include other tradable entities like options, futures, bonds, and even IPOs ( primary market ).<br/>
-•	Currently, we have 12 stocks in the user watchlist but we can implement the “search stock” with all listed stocks.
+•	Currently, we have 12 stocks in the user watchlist but we can implement the “search stock” with all listed stocks.<br/>
-•	Currently, we have tried to implement a non-configurable automatic trading system but we can make it modular by allowing the user to decide the profit and price change threshold.
+•	Currently, we have tried to implement a non-configurable automatic trading system but we can make it modular by allowing the user to decide the profit and price change threshold.<br/>
-•	The final version of the app fetches data from the external API every second, we can develop an algorithm on our end that takes in data every morning and manipulates it based on the user activity.
+•	The final version of the app fetches data from the external API every second, we can develop an algorithm on our end that takes in data every morning and manipulates it based on the user activity.<br/>
-•	We can also implement the stop-loss feature that sells off stocks if the loss is going above a threshold.
+•	We can also implement the stop-loss feature that sells off stocks if the loss is going above a threshold.<br/>
-•	We can plot graphs on our end and have different types of indicators and geeks.
+•	We can plot graphs on our end and have different types of indicators and geeks.<br/>

 # RESOURCES: